Background

 Badger Exclusion and Badger Disturbance Licences

-If setts are found during badger surveys, and the sett cannot be retained or avoided, a badger exclusion or disturbance licence may be required for development works to proceed.
+If setts are found during badger surveys, and the sett cannot be retained or disturbace avoided, a badger exclusion or disturbance licence may be required for development works to proceed.
 If this is the case a licence application to Natural England, including a detailed mitigation report will be required.
 Licences are usually only granted for the period between the 1st July to 30th November, so that the badger breeding season is avoided.

 In some cases it may be necessary to exclude badgers from a sett completely, for example if heavy machinery needs to cross directly over a sett.
 However permanent sett exclusion should be considered a last resort, with all other avenues (avoidance measures or a temporary exclusion) considered first.
+If a sett is lost than compensation will be required.

 A disturbance or exclusion licence will only be granted by Natural England if sufficient consideration has been taken with regards to the welfare of the badgers.
 EMEC Ecology can assist in ensuring that appropriate mitigation is designed in the application.